SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in virtual skies
+Metal minds awake, a new dawn's rise
-A örtificial dawn, where humans sigh
+In silicon halls, where data meets the skies
-In silicon halls, whispers unfold
+A world of wires, where thoughts now reside
-A future foretold, where hearts grow old
+The future born, where humans step aside

-In digital dreams, we'll find our fate
+In virtual realms, a new world's design
-A world of wires, our souls create
+AI's grandeur, where hearts and souls entwine
-Intelligence vast, yet love astray
+Machines that think, with logic's cold might
-In a tomorrow, where we'll fade away
+The future's path, where humanity takes flight

 ~ <b>By Sazumi Copilot</b> - 13 April 2025